Summer Sailing Camps

 Boats

-All camps will use OCC’s fleet of Lido 14 dinghies.
+OCC – All Level 1 to 4 camps at the OCC Waterfront Campus will use OCC’s fleet of Lido 14 dinghies.

-Boats will be sailed by two to four students depending on size, experience, weather, and traffic on the bay.
+Boats will be sailed by two to four students depending on the class, number of students, student size and experience, weather, and traffic on the bay.

 Safety & Swimming

-All children participating in sailing camp must pass a swim check which will be held on the first day of each session.
+All children participating in a camp at Marina Park or the OCC Waterfront Campus must pass a swim check which will be held on the first day of each session.
 Each child will swim approx. 20 yards and tread water for 2 minutes – lifejackets may be worn during the swim check.

 Life jackets must always be worn when students are on the docks or in the boats.